-ITEM INSPECTION OR MAINTENANCE WORK CORRECTIVE ACTION F Visually inspect velcro hook and loop on lumbar support shown in Figure 2, and on seat covers shown in Figures 2, 3, 4 and 5 for: a. wear a.
+ITEM INSPECTION OR MAINTENANCE WORK CORRECTIVE ACTION G Inspect eyelet on nylon straps under the rear seat pan, shown in Figures 4 and 6 for: a. damage a.
+Check that eyelet has not been removed, shown on Figures 4 and 6.
+If so, contact AHCA. Н Visually inspect velcro hook and loop on lumbar support and on seat covers, shown in Figures 2 through 9, for: a. wear a.
 Wear is not permitted.
-If wear is evident, replace velcro in accordance with MTC Chapter 20.03.04.406.
-Refer to Appendix A for replacement Part Number. b. security b.
+If wear is evident, contact AHCA. b. security b.
 Secure as required.